gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 </div>

-From Mar 20 - April 7th, community members met 1:1 with the moderator to dig deeper into the issues and the questions raised by the community.
+From Mar 20 - April 7th, 39 community members met 1:1 with the moderator to dig deeper into the issues and the questions raised by the community.
+The results of this document are the synthesis of the patterns and learnings from this process.
+After the final report was summarized, each interviewee was given a chance to review to make sure that their perspective was captured accurately.

 There were 3 goals of the process:
 1. Capture each person’s perspective, as they saw it, with deeper understanding of the root “why” behind their actions recorded whenever possible.